assaidy/goblog/README.md

-# An API in Golang for Meduim-like blogging app.
+# A multi-user blog backend in golang.